Oval Tote Basket – Nami-Weave / Akebi Vine / Nagano-JPN 311214 長野県/あけび 並編み 小判手提げ 小・中 2サイズ ルイ版

 Please choose the size that best suits your needs.

-then fermented in a river for around a month before the bark is peeled away.
+then fermented in river water for around a month before the bark is carefully removed.

 Please note: